alire-project/alire/doc/toolchains.md

 ## Manual compiler installation

-Besides selecting a default compiler with `alr toolchain --select`, the user may install other compilers via `alt toolchain --install`.
+Besides selecting a default compiler with `alr toolchain --select`, the user may install other compilers via `alr toolchain --install`.
 Installed but unselected compilers will not be used, though, unless a crate explicitly requests them via dependencies.